Readium LCP

 Managing the LCP ecosystem (X509 certificates, client and server software …) has a cost and the certification process is labor intensive.

-Therefore, each implementer of LCP (either Reading System or License Provider) has to pay a yearly fee to EDRLab.
-It’s a fix annual cost, based on the annual gross revenue (a.k.a. sales) of the LCP integrator, or its annual budget if it is a non-profit organization.
-We do not expose on this website the fee structure: please contact us to get details.
-You can fill this document with your gross revenue to speed up the process.
+Therefore, each LCP implementer (either Reading System or License Provider) has to pay a yearly fee to EDRLab.
+It’s a fixed annual cost based on the LCP integrator’s yearly revenue relative to digital goods, or its annual budget if it is a non-profit organization.
+We do not expose the fee structure on this website; please contact us for details.
+You can fill this document with your yearly revenue to speed up the process.

-It is important to note that there is no transaction fee in the model, i.e. no cost per license.
+It is important to note that the model does not charge a transaction fee, i.e., a cost per license.

-Note that the fee structure has been decided by our board of directors; we are a non-profit association with members from the publishing sector; fees are therefore as low as possible.
+Note that our board of directors has decided on the fee structure.
+We are a non-profit association with members from the publishing sector, so fees are as low as possible.

 Is Readium LCP vendor-neutral?